Course Title: Master of Arts in Child Family and Community Studies

 This course is also offered on a part-time basis: TU392 Child, Family & Community Studies

 Applicants must normally hold a second class honours bachelor degree, higher division (2.1) or higher in the area of social care, early education, social sciences, psychology, sociology, youth and community studies or cognate discipline.
-In addition, applicants whose first language is not English must have an IELTS score minimum of 6.5 overall, with nothing less than 6 in each component.

 Applicants who do not meet the minimum academic requirements, but who have significant professional or vocational experience in child, family and community services shall also be considered.
 In addition to an application form, this latter category of applicants may also be asked to present for interview.
 The Programme Committee will work to ensure a balance of recent graduates and professionals among the student intake.